btaskinen/fullstackopen/README.md

 7. Part 7

    In Part 7, React Router, Custom hooks, UI Frameworks, Webpack and Class Components were introduced.
 With the exercises, the newly introduced features are implmented to the [Blog List App](https://github.com/btaskinen/fullstackopen/tree/main/part7/blog-list).

+8. Part 8

+   In Part 8, GraphQL was used as an alternative to REST ([Code from Part 8](https://github.com/btaskinen/fullstackopen/tree/main/part8)).